There are no openings at this time.

 Boston Review’s Black Voices in the Public Sphere Fellowship is designed to prepare and support a more diverse generation of journalists, editors, and publishers.
 The program provides training, mentorship, networking opportunities, and workshops to two fellows each year.

 Applications for the fellowship are currently closed.
 They will open for the 2024–2025 season in early 2024.

 Interns at Boston Review work on a variety of editorial and promotional projects and have an opportunity to learn the fundamentals of editing, producing, and marketing a publication for serious and demanding readers.

-Full-time interns receive a stipend of $2,500 (five days a week); part-time interns receive a stipend of $1,500 (three days a week).
+Full-time interns receive a stipend of $2,500; part-time interns receive a prorated stipend.
 Stipends are paid in three installments over the course of the internship.

 Please understand that we cannot consider incomplete or late applications.

 To learn more about our internships and to apply, visit our portal on Submittable.
 We do not accept applications by mail.

 That’s what sociologist Alondra Nelson says of Boston Review.
 Independent and nonprofit, we believe in the power of collective reasoning and imagination to create a more just world.